Overview

 Accommodation: Chestnut Grove

-Today our journey becomes very interesting as we head towards Patal Bhubaneshwar.
+Today our journey becomes very interesting as we head towards Patal Bhubaneshwar before reaching Vijaypur.

-About Patal Bhubaneshwar: Patal Bhuvaneshwar is one of the most mysterious and spiritual place of Uttarakhand.
+About Patal Bhubaneshwar: Patal Bhuvaneshwar is one of the most mysterious and spiritual places of Uttarakhand.
 This hidden pilgrimage situated at 1,350mts above sea level is mainly dedicated to Lord Shiva.
-Patal Bhuvaneshwar is a limestone cave situated 13kms from Gangolighat in Pithoragarh district of Uttarakhand state.
+Patal Bhuvaneshwar is a limestone cave situated 13 km from Gangolighat in Pithoragarh district of Uttarakhand state.
 The way to the cave goes through a long and narrow tunnel.
-Other than Lord Shiva the forms of Sheshnag, Kal Bhiarav, Ganesha and several other gods can be seen in Patal Bhuvaneshwar.
-It is believed that the cave is the abode of 33 crore Gods and Godesses.
+Other than Lord Shiva the forms of Sheshnag, Kal Bhiarav, Ganesha, and several other gods can be seen in Patal Bhuvaneshwar.
+It is believed that the cave is the abode of 33 crore Gods and Goddesses.

 Our drive in the Himalayas begins to be more productive than ever as we visit Tripura Devi Temple, Nag Temples and Baghnath Temple.